 Any Finalist that does not satisfy all of the requirements of this section may be disqualified, and Sponsor may select an alternate Finalist Game from the remaining Entered Games.

 Each Finalist will be required to exhibit its Finalist Game at the Conference.
 Exhibition duties will include: (i) staffing a Conference booth; (ii) demonstrating the Finalist Game during specified hours; and (iii) conducting oneself in a manner that upholds the good name and reputation of Sponsor, the Conference, and the Contest.
-Sponsor will provide one (1) display pod at the Conference for each Finalist, which will consist of a counter, a monitor, speakers, hook-ups for electricity (and Internet connectivity if required), and signage indicating the name of the Finalist and the name of the Finalist Game.
+Sponsor will provide one (1) display pod at the Conference for each Finalist, which will consist of a counter, a monitor, a keyboard, a mouse, hook-ups for electricity (and Internet connectivity if required), and signage indicating the name of the Finalist and the name of the Finalist Game.
 Each Finalist will be expected to supply its own computer, console, or other platform required to display its Finalist Game, along with any additional hardware necessary to operate the Finalist Game.

-Each Finalist will be responsible for its own costs of travel, meals, accommodations, and equipment in connection with the Contest and the Conference.
+Each Finalist will be responsible for their own costs of travel, meals, accommodations, and equipment in connection with the Contest and the Conference.
 All individual Finalists and representatives of business entity Finalists must be in sufficient physical condition for safe travel to the Conference.

 Each Finalist will receive: